"Accessibility is everyone's responsibility."

 No matter where the learning is occurring, the adoption of inclusive technology strategies and tools creates empowerment and belonging for many learners, but for some, access to these tools is a civil right.
 When learning experiences are accessible, students with and without disabilities have the opportunity to gain the same information, engage in the same interactions, and enjoy the same services as students without disabilities with substantially equivalent ease of use, as described in the 2010 Joint Dear Colleague Letter by the U.S. Department of Justice and the U.S. Department of Education and supported by the accompanying 2011 FAQs.

-1. Cultivate an inclusive culture
+1. Cultivate an Inclusive Culture

 Cultivate an inclusive culture that extends beyond an educator's mindset and becomes just the way business is done.
 An inclusive culture starts with a shared belief that all students can learn at high levels.
 An inclusive culture values variability and uniqueness as a strength of the community (Inclusive Learning 365).
 Creating an inclusive culture is a foundation for building and sustaining inclusive technology ecosystems.
 Accessibility considerations are a critical component to building inclusive systems.